-87. Unfair Business Practices.
-The harm to Plaintiff and members of the public outweighs the utility of Defendant's practices and, consequently, Defendant's practices, as set forth fully above, constitute an unfair business act or practice within the meaning of the UCL.
+Unlawful Practices.
+Defendant's conduct is in violation of the UCL's proscription constitute an unfair business act or practice within the meaning of the UCL.

-88. 1 Plaintiff and other Class members have suffered a substantial economic injury by virtue 2 of buying products based on Defendant's misrepresentations.
+Plaintiff and other Class members have suffered a substantial economic injury by virtue of buying products based on Defendant's misrepresentations.
 There is no benefit to consumers or competition from Defendant's deceptive conduct.
-Further, the gravity of harm caused by Defendant's 3 conduct as described above outweighs any justification, motive, or reason for it, particularly considering 4 5 the viability of legal and humane alternatives.
-Based on this, Defendant's practices are additionally unfair because they have caused Plaintiff and the Class substantial injury, which is not outweighed by any 6 7 countervailing benefits to consumers or to competition, and which is not an injury the consumers 8 themselves could have reasonably avoided.
+Further, the gravity of harm caused by Defendant's conduct as described above outweighs any justification, motive, or reason for it, particularly considering the viability of legal and humane alternatives.
+Based on this, Defendant's practices are additionally unfair because they have caused Plaintiff and the Class substantial injury, which is not outweighed by any countervailing benefits to consumers or to competition, and which is not an injury the consumers themselves could have reasonably avoided.